meandr1/hogwarts_sorting_hat/README.md

  - By clicking on the Reload button against the particular character, load this character on the Home screen with the House buttons again.
  - By clicking on the character item row on the List screen, opened the Details screen.
 Display personage information only in case this personage has been guessed right.

+### Note

+Consider that running app on emulator every time gets different getApplicationDocumentsDirectory() so it may cause "can not find file" error because of caching files.
+If you get it, delete an app from emulator and reinstall it.